What Is a Program?

 Find out what his/her hobbies or special interests were/are, and discuss them.

 Bring large print books from the public or church library and return them (a great way to help the confined reader!).

 Many care facility residents feel deeply the need for gathering with other believers in a fashion similar to the memories they hold dear from their experiences in their home church.
 They want to sing the old hymns and choruses they learned years ago.
 They want someone to pray with them for their needs and concerns.
 They want someone to share with them encouragement and exhortation from God’s Word.
 In simple terms, they usually feel like they have “been to church” if the program provided by volunteers includes a song service, prayer and a short sermon.
 Solo singing is especially enjoyed.

 We have witnessed many different styles of conducting care facility church services.
 Most are rewarding and enriching to the spiritual lives of the residents.
 And most conform to the basics listed in the previous paragraph: a song service, prayer and a short sermon.
 We encourage you to be creative and enthusiastic in your efforts to meet this great need in the lives of the residents to whom you minister.
-Here is a description of how we, at Christian Concourse, do a church service in a nursing home, realizing that many other formats will serve just as well.
+Here is a description of how we, at Christian Concourse, have done church services in nursing homes over the years, realizing that many other formats will serve just as well.

 Christian nursing home residents share a spiritual need with everyone else: they need encouragement in their faith in Jesus Christ.
 To this end (using songs, poems, Bible readings, prayers, exhortations and sermonettes) we try to include in our “Church Services” the following four ingredients:

 – Remind them of the faithfulness of Jesus Christ.